 San Angel Inn Restaurante

-I originally thought EPCOT was a park geared mainly to older children and adults, however, during our visit I found there is plenty for younger children to enjoy too.
-We only scratched the surface during this visit, with the highlights being the Character Spot with Mickey and Friends, the Spaceship Earth ride and exploring the World Showcase.
+I originally thought EPCOT was a park geared mainly to older children and adults, however, I found that there is plenty for younger children to enjoy too.
+Highlights from visiting EPCOT with preschoolers were the Character Spot with Mickey and Friends, the Spaceship Earth ride and exploring the World Showcase.